Texting and Driving is Illegal in Florida - And You Can Get a Ticket

 There are several other limitations to the texting ban.
 For example, the following exemptions have been carved out for drivers who are:

-The new law still allows drivers to use a wireless communications device to make phone calls while operating the vehicle.
+Further, the new law still allows drivers to use a wireless communications device to make phone calls while operating the vehicle.
 The law also does not apply when the vehicle is stationary.

 If one of these factors applies, you're not guilty of the charge of texting and driving.
+Period.